A Minimal Methanol Backstop: Frequently Asked Questions

 Another way to raise credibility would be to only allow local wastes and residues to be used, i.e. avoid reliance on imported fuels, so that confidence in regulation is raised.

-Producing methane instead of methanol would allow more of current fossil gas demand to be directly replaced, and would reuse more of the existing methane infrastructure (pipelines, storage, end-use devices).
+Using methane instead of methanol would allow more of current fossil gas supply to be directly replaced, and would reuse more of the existing methane infrastructure (pipelines, storage, end-use devices).

-- Future methanol demand is much more robust than methane demand in climate neutral scenarios.
+- Future methanol demand is much more robust than methane demand in climate neutral scenarios, since methanol is used as an industry feedstock, shipping and for kerosene production.
+All of our scenarios are methanol-heavy scenarios.

 - Many sources of biomethane, such as biogas plants, are not close enough to the current methane pipeline network to connect in a cost-effective way.

-- As methane demand reduces, it becomes harder to maintain much of the methane infrastructure.
+- As methane demand reduces, it becomes harder to maintain the methane infrastructure.

 - Methane is a greenhouse gas with around 28 times the global warming potential over 100 years (GWP100) of CO2.
 Any leakage would contribute towards global warming.